Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Electroweak vacuum instability in FLRW background

-where the above equations are valid for the adiabatic background.
-In the non-adiabatic case, the vacuum fluctuations of the Higgs field become generally larger than the adiabatic vacuum fluctuations.
-As well-known facts, in the parametric resonance or the tachyonic resonance during preheating stage, the vacuum field fluctuations exponentially grow as ${ \left< { \delta \phi }^{ 2 } \right> }_{ \rm ren} \gg { m }^{ 2}_{S} / 48{ \pi }^{ 2 } $ where the complicated numerical analysis must be required.
-If we assume the simple $m^{2}_{S}S^{2}$ chaotic inflation model, we can numerically obtain the restriction of the parametric Higgs resonance not to generate the large vacuum fluctuations as $\lambda_{\phi S}\lesssim \mathcal{O}\left(10^{-8}\right)$ (see Ref.\cite{Herranen:2015ima, Kohri:2016wof,Ema:2016kpf,Enqvist:2016mqj,Postma:2017hbk,Ema:2017loe} for the detailed discussion).
+where the above expressions are valid for the slowly varying scalar field.
+In the rapid varying case, the Higgs fluctuations become generally larger than the above expressions.
+As well-known facts, in the parametric/tachyonic resonance during preheating stage, the vacuum fluctuations exponentially grow where a complicated numerical analysis is required.
+If we assume the simple $m^{2}_{S}S^{2}$ chaotic inflation model, we can numerically obtain the restriction of the parametric resonance not to generate the large Higgs fluctuations as $\lambda_{\phi S}\lesssim \mathcal{O}\left(10^{-8}\right)$ (see Ref.\cite{Herranen:2015ima, Kohri:2016wof,Ema:2016kpf,Enqvist:2016mqj,Postma:2017hbk,Ema:2017loe} for the detail).